letsdothis2003/letsdothis2003/README.md

 #  HELLO THERE!

-##  About Me
+##  About Me:
-- 🎓 Computer Science undergrad at Queens College
+-  Computer Science undergrad at Queens College
 -  Interested in cryptography, machine learning, and database automation.
 Primarily I code in Python, Java and SQ with miscellaenous other projects.
 -  Outside of the technical stuff, I was a DOE emoloyee as a English tutor and I really enjoy being informative and educational.
--  My hobbies include: Playing old video games through emulation, 3d printing action figures, messing around with raspbery pi.
+-  My hobbies include: Playing old video games through emulation, 3d printing action figures and functional stuff like shelves, messing around with raspbery pi.